 My clinical practice as a Counsellor and Supervisor has evolved over the past ten years and I’m now increasingly drawn to working in an integrated way which includes the body and not only focuses on the mind.
 I believe strongly that particularly with Trauma, the work starts from the felt senses to include inner child work and trauma-informed movement and body work.
-Having more recently qualified as a (Scaravelli-influenced) Yoga teacher, I have studied and explored the qualities and principles of integrated movement and I am able to incorporate this into my counselling work which marries beautifully with the principles inherent to the person-centred way of being and working which form the cornerstones of all my work.
+As a qualified Yoga teacher, I have studied and explored the qualities and principles of integrated movement and I am able to incorporate this into my counselling work which marries beautifully with the principles inherent to the person-centred way of being and working which form the cornerstones of all my work.

 I love to work creatively and include EFT (Emotional Freedom Technique) where relevant.
 I’m also a life-Coach, a Reiki Master and trainer, and up until recently, a college lecturer teaching Person-Centred Counselling up to and including degree level at East Sussex College Group.

-When I’m not working, you’ll find me enjoying Flamenco classes, swimming, cooking or walking our dog Ruby.
+When I’m not working, you’ll find me enjoying Flamenco classes, art journaling, cooking or walking our dog Ruby.

 My practice as a therapist, supervisor, and trainer is grounded in the person-centred and experiential approach though my practice is continually evolving as I learn more about how we can become troubled and disturbed, and what helps us to heal and change.